-The Case Manager determines the participant's eligibility for services and conducts an assessment to determine the participant's service needs.
-The Case Manager will design a Plan of Care with the participant that identifies needed goods and services.
+The Care Advisor determines the participant's eligibility for services and conducts an assessment to determine the participant's service needs.
+The Care Advisor will design a Plan of Care with the participant that identifies needed goods and services.
+The Care Advisor is also available to provide ongoing support to the participant and revises the Plan of Care if there is a change in a health situation.

-As the FMS, we contract with the State of Montana as a Fiscal Management Service provider (FMS).
-We set up the employer, process' payroll for the employees, provides reports to monitor service delivery and provides ongoing support with employer tasks.
-As the FMS, we support the employer with:
+As the FEA/FMS, we contract with the State of North Carolina as a Fiscal Management Service provider (FMS).
+We set up the participant as the employer, process' payroll for the participant's employees, provides reports to monitor service delivery and provides ongoing support with employer tasks.
+As the FEA/FMS, we support the employer with: